LAL-project/linear-arrangement-library/README.md

 ## Citing the library

-So far, we can not provide any formal citation for it.
+For now we do not have any formal publication of this library, so we do not have a preferred way of citing it.
 Please, contact any of the authors for further information about this matter.

 ## Documentation

 The C++ documentation can be generated in _html_ format with [doxygen](http://doxygen.nl/).
 Simply issue the following command from the directory's root directory

-	doxygen doxyconfig/doxyfile
+	$ doxygen doxyconfig/doxyfile